stevearc/overseer.nvim/doc/reference.md

 require("overseer").setup({
   -- Patch nvim-dap to support preLaunchTask and postDebugTask dap = true,
+  -- Overseer can hook vim.system and vim.fn.jobstart and display those as tasks hook_builtins = {
+    enabled = true,
+  },
   -- Configure the task list
   task_list = {
+    -- Default direction.
+Can be "left", "right", or "bottom" direction = "bottom",
     -- Width dimensions can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)
     -- min_width and max_width can be a single value or a list of mixed integer/float types.
     -- max_width = {100, 0.2} means "the lesser of 100 columns or 20% of total"